mzivic7/endcord/configuration.md

     Directory where to store downloaded files.
 Set to None to use 'Downloads' directory (cross platform).
 - `limit_chat_buffer = 100`
     Number of messages kept in chat buffer.
 Initial buffer is 50 messages and is expanded in scroll direction.
 Limit: 50-1000.
+- `download_msg = 25`
+    Number of messages downloaded in chunks for updating chat.
+Discord default is 25.
+Limit: 20-100.
+Larger values means longer waiting time when switching channel and loading chat chunks.
 - `convert_timezone = True`
     Use local time.
 If set to False, will show UTC time.
 - `send_typing = True`